-Old locks, keys and candlesticks were used to inspire imaginative and crafted poetry, prose and monologues in response to the mysteries of their owners, purpose and place.
-Observation, memory and new connections to the objects enabled the pursuit of exploring language, characteristics and interplay within the collaborative process.
+Old locks, keys and candlesticks inspired imaginative and crafted poetic prose and monologue responses to the mysteries of their owners, purpose and place.
+Observation, memory and new connections to the found objects enabled the pursuit of exploring language, characteristics and interplay within the collaborative process.

-As we searched for meaning we developed a sense of playful exploration.
-Through the collective song ‘Weeping Willow Blues’ we began to consider themes and ideas from Samuel Beckett’s Waiting for Godot and Theatre of the Absurd: What is meaning?
+As we searched for meaning, we developed a sense of playful exploration and through a collective song making blues, about a weeping willow, began to consider themes and ides from waiting for Godot (Samuel Beckett) and Theatre of Absurd.
+What is meaning?
 How do we see the world in its present form?
 What do we wait for and why?

-All the artwork focuses on the actors, performers, writers and musicians of all ages from participants at St. Anthony's, Assisi House and The Bostey to question and explore meaning, ideas, skills and techniques in the present.
-This has allowed the residents to make individual and collective musical, written and theatrical contributions.
-Regardless of living with dementia, strokes or life challenges, it gives them the freedom to pursue rigour and discipline of crafting within the artistic process and the joy of community collaboration.
+All the artworks focus on the actors/ performers/ writers and musicians of all ages from participants at St. Anthony's, Assisi House and The Bostey, Walker to question and explore meaning, ideas, skills and techniques in the present' This has supported individual and collective musical, written and theatrical contributions, regardless of living with dementia, Stroke or life challenges, to pursue rigour and discipline of crafting within the artistic process and the joy of community collaboration.

-Skimstone Arts worked with Newcastle City Council's Arts Team when creating Waiting…, which featured in their Let's Meet in the Middle project at Alphabetti Theatre from 8-10 March 2018, showcasing the work of artists and communities from across Newcastle produced as part of Newcastle Art Team's 2017/18 artist-in-residence and arts connect programmes.
-Claire Webster Saaremets worked as Artist in Residence with participants from three settings: St Anthony’s Day Centre, Assisi House Supported Living and The Bostey Youth Centre.
+Skimstone Arts worked with Newcastle City Council's Arts Team as part Of their Let's Meet in the Middle project, showcasing the work of artists and communities from across Newcastle produced as part of Newcastle Art Team's 2017/18 artist-in-residence and arts connect programmes.

-All participants and staff at St Anthony's, Assisi House and The Bostey, Roman Vaughan Williams — student, Peter Saaremets — Musician, Tian Abrie — Film maker.
+AIl participants and staff at St Anthony's, Assisi House and The Bostey, Roman Vaughan Williams — student, Peter Saaremets — Musician, Tian Abrie — Film maker.